-One of the vital foundational elements of our plan stemmed from the campus community.
-The vision, structure, and goals came organically through inquiry and discussion with the college.
+discussion with the college.
 In the evaluation of the state-mandated 2015-16 Student Equity Plan, the Office of Equity learned many proposed activities were technically implemented, but people did not feel the campus culture changed, nor did their equity work and efforts move the mark.
 Changes occurred in pockets but the changes were not systemic.
-As our college moves forward from the evaluation of previous plans, this plan is also an effort to acknowledge where we fell short as a campus in reaching previous goals or addressing concerns, building trust, communication, and collaboration.
-In crafting an updated plan, the Office of Equity intentionally engaged students, staff, faculty, and administrators in a variety of spaces.11 The team led Opening Day workshops, conducted inquiry around professional development, held town halls, visited divisions and departments, engaged governance committees, conducted an online survey, held an equity retreat, and most importantly, listened to students.
+As our college moves forward from the evaluation of previous plans, this Strategic Equity Plan is also an effort to acknowledge where we fell short as a campus in reaching previous goals or addressing concerns, building trust, communication, and collaboration.
+In crafting an updated plan, the Office of Equity intentionally engaged students, staff, faculty, and administrators in a variety of spaces.
+12 The team led Opening Day workshops, conducted inquiry around professional development, held town halls, visited divisions and departments, engaged governance committees, conducted an online survey, held an equity retreat, and most importantly, listened to students.

 In its early stages of the plan's development, students identified the need for academic resources and social support in particular.
-Issues of transportation and housing rose to the top as major student concerns12, and they spoke at length about their desire for space and community.
+Issues of transportation and housing rose to the top as major student concerns 13, and they spoke at length about their desire for space and community.
 Communication was also a theme that emerged, forcing the college to think differently about how it reaches out to students while keeping them engaged and connected to campus support and resources.
 As the Office of Equity continued to collect input from the campus, the world as we knew it experienced an abrupt change.
 A global pandemic forced us off campus and into our homes.
 As we adjusted to a world quickly changed by the COVID-19 virus, the college prioritized issues of access and learning in regards to online education.
 Transitioning to a virtual campus in March 2020 required quick-thinking, extensive yet urgent training, and the implementation of critical services and support.
 Further, it amplified a number of inequities in our system and forced the campus to take note of potentially overlooked concerns experienced by Foothill students in online learning.
 Sentiments that we were "all in this together" and that sheltering-in-place was an act of humanity blared through our media outlets, assuring us that our efforts to slow the spread and protect those most susceptible to the virus showed our unity and compassion as global citizens.
 Then, just as Foothill began to settle into a routine of our new normal, a few months later we received a stark reminder that humanity is relative, as the video of a man tragically murdered at the hands of police brutality went viral around the world.
-Not the first

-If Foothill envisions our campus to be an equitable institution for higher education, we must be willing to upend our practices for vigorous examination of inequitable policy. or last to suffer this tragic fate, George Floyd13 was one of too many in the Black community to fall victim to racial violence.
+Not the first or last to suffer this tragic fate, George Floyd14 was one of too many in the Black community to fall victim to racial violence.
 An uprising of neighborhoods and cities, in proportions rarely seen in history, took to the streets to demand justice and plead for change.
 Racial violence had set the world afire and we saw communities come together through pain, from struggle, and in protest.
 While it did not take a world-changing event to prompt a commitment to equity from our college, the commitment was already there.
 In many ways however, it was these events that narrowed our focus and caused us to reflect deeper as a campus about what we considered to be our most significant equity issues, once again driven by student voice.